CodeGod27/LP1-SPPU-TE/README.md

 # LP1-SPPU-TE
-contains spos and iot codes running on eclipse ide check for src files.
+contains spos and iot codes running on eclipse ide, check for src files.